Skip to content

 Google Security Operations: Triage Agent

 The production Triage and Investigation Agent operates within SOAR playbook workflows: autonomous enrichment, evidence gathering, and verdict generation with confidence scores.
 Modeled outcomes from Forrester TEI composite analysis (2024): 65% faster mean time to investigate and 50% faster mean time to respond.
-These are composite-modeled estimates, not measurements from a single live agentic deployment, so actual results will vary by environment.
+These are composite-modeled estimates rather than measurements from a single live agentic deployment, so actual results will vary by environment.

 Intel Manufacturing: Phased Multi-Agent Deployment